 - The voluntary and free exchange of information.

 - The pledge not to litigate (go to court) and withdrawal of both attorneys and other team professionals if either party litigates.

 - A commitment to respect for both parties’ shared goals.

-Jennifer C. Gogert is a Collaborative Professional practicing in family law and civil issues; a member of IACP, North Sound Collaborative Law and King County Collaborative Law, she is committed to helping her clients through difficult times while maintaining respect for self and others.
+Jennifer C. Gogert is a Collaborative Lawyer practicing in family law and civil issues; a member of IACP, and committed to helping her clients through difficult times while maintaining respect for self and others.
 For more information visit collaborativepractice.com.

 Download your free Collaborative Divorce Knowledge Kit and discover if the collaborative model is right for you.
 This kit answers many of the common questions about Collaborative Practice.